Pistachio Muffins

 White chocolate and Raspberry muffins: replace the pistachios with 100 grams (1 Cup) of fresh or frozen raspberries and 100 grams (1 Cup) of white chocolate chopped into small chunks.

-Chocolate muffins: take out 30 grams of your flour and replace with 50 grams (3 table spoon) of cooking cocoa powder and replace the milk with Greek natural yoghurt.
-Throw in 100 grams (1 Cup) of dark chocolate chips and you have perfect chocolate muffins.
+Chocolate muffins: take out 30 grams of your flour and replace it with 50 grams (3 tablespoons) of cooking cocoa powder, and replace the milk with Greek natural yoghurt.
+Throw in 100 grams (1 Cup) of dark chocolate chips, and you have perfect chocolate muffins.

 Savoury vegetable muffins: peel and grate 250 grams of either carrot, parsnip, courgette or beetroot and then spread out on a piece of kitchen paper to soak up the excess water.
 Mix in instead of your pistachios.